aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 No snowflake feels responsible in an avalanche.

-Last update: Sat May  3 05:09:11 2025
+Last update: Sun May  4 05:09:50 2025

 ### Let's play! 🎮